Disclosure: Some of the links on this page are affiliate links. Please refer to my Affiliate Disclosure for more information.

 The Tempdrop armband needs to be secured firmly around the arm to ensure the sensor stays in place throughout the night and doesn’t move around.
 The armband is adjustable and you can also find different armbands from third party businesses like on Etsy.

-I have not had any discomfort wearing the Tempdrop armband to sleep at night, so there is no need to feel concerned about that.
+I have not had any discomfort wearing the Tempdrop armband to sleep at night.

 How to Obtain the Tempdrop Temperature Data